GE Q3 Loss Sharply Narrows, Results Top Estimates

 FAIRFIELD (dpa-AFX) - Industrial conglomerate General Electric Co.
 (GE) reported Wednesday a net loss for the third quarter that sharply narrowed from last year.
-Consolidated revenues rose 5 percent from last year.
+Consolidated revenues declined 17 percent from last year.
 Both adjusted earnings per share and quarterly revenues topped analysts' expectations.

 'We are improving our profit and cash performance with organic margin expansion in every segment except Aviation, though orders more broadly remain under pressure,' said Lawrence Culp, Jr., Chairman and chief Executive officer.